-Our study contributes to the burgeoning literature on greenwashing (e.g., Laufer, 2003; Walker and Wan, 2012; Lyon and Montgomery, 2015; Marquis, Toffel, and Zhou, 2016; Tashman, Marano, and Kostova, 2019; Yu, Luu, and Chen, 2020; Pizzetti, Gatti, and Seele, 2021; Duchin, Gao, and Xu, 2024).
+Our study contributes to the burgeoning literature on greenwashing (e.g., Laufer, 2003; Walker and Wan, 2012; Lyon and Montgomery, 2015; Marquis, Toffel, and Zhou, 2016; Tashman, Marano, and Kostova, 2019; Yu, Luu, and Chen, 2020; Pizzetti, Gatti, and Seele, 2021).
 Measuring greenwashing intensity for a broad sample of firms can be challenging and time-consuming.
 For example, Walker and Wan (2012) construct a greenwashing measure for 103 Canadian firms in the single year 2008 by manually reading materials from the companies' websites to detect their green talk and actual environmental actions.
 Tashman, Marano, and Kostova (2019) capture green talk by manually coding CSR reports of 353 global emerging firms in 1,348 firm-year observations.
 To increase the sample size, several studies use third-party environmental ratings as proxies for green talk or even greenwashing activities (e.g., Marquis, Toffel, and Zhou, 2016; Yu, Luu, and Chen, 2020).
 However, recent research suggests that third-party environmental ratings can be sensitive to corporate self-disclosures and rating methodologies (e.g., Berg, Koelbel, and Rigobon, 2022; Christensen, Serafeim, and Sikochi, 2022).
-Moreover, Duchin, Gao, and Xu (2024) show that firms may employ the divestiture of polluting plants as a greenwashing strategy in response to environmental pressures, yet such actions do not lead to a reduction in pollution levels.

-We contribute to this literature by using earnings conference call transcripts and a state-of-the-art machine learning model, FinBERT, to detect green talk, and match the green talk with the actual environmental incidents from RepRisk to construct a comprehensive measure of firm-level GW intensity for a broad sample of U.S. public firms.
-We validate the reliability of the GW measure.
-While it is not possible to establish causality, we show that GW does have implications on corporate performance and executive incentives.
+We contribute to this literature by using earnings conference call transcripts and a state-of-the-art machine learning model, FinBERT, to detect green talk, and match the green talk with the actual environmental incidents from RepRisk to construct a comprehensive measure of firm-level greenwashing intensity for a broad sample of U.S. public-listed firms.
+We further validate the reliability of the measure and investigate the implications of greenwashing on corporate performance and executive incentives.

-Moreover, the study contributes to the literature on textual analysis in finance (e.g., Loughran and McDonald, 2011; Garcia and Norli, 2012; Hoberg and Phillips, 2016; Gentzkow, Kelly, and Taddy, 2019; Harford, He, and Qiu, 2023; Florackis, Louca, and Michaely, 2023).
-The extant literature uses a "bag-of-words" (keyword dictionary) approach to measure different topics of interest (e.g., Baker, Bloom, and Davis,
+Moreover, the study contributes to the literature on textual analysis in finance (e.g., Loughran and McDonald, 2011; Garcia and Norli, 2012; Hoberg and Phillips, 2016; Gentzkow, Kelly, and Taddy, 2019;

-2016, Hassan, Hollander, Van Lent, Schwedeler, and Tahoun, 2023, Hassan, Hollander, Van Lent, and Tahoun, 2024, Caldara and Iacoviello, 2022).
+Harford, He, and Qiu, 2023; Florackis, Louca, and Michaely, 2023).
+The extant literature uses a "bag-ofwords" (keyword dictionary) approach to measure different topics of interest (e.g., Baker, Bloom, and Davis, 2016, Hassan, Hollander, Van Lent, Schwedeler, and Tahoun, 2023, Hassan, Hollander, Van Lent, and Tahoun, 2023, Caldara and Iacoviello, 2022).
 Some studies have started to adopt machine learning techniques to broaden the scope of the dictionary.
 For example, Li, Mai, Shen, and Yan (2021) apply the Word2vec model to measure corporate culture.
 Sautner, Van Lent, Vilkov, and Zhang (2023) adopt a keyword discovery algorithm to measure firm-level climate change exposure.
-In contrast to the dictionary approach, Baker, Larcker, McClure, Saraph, and Watts (2024) use a machine learning model based on BERT to identify diversity, equity, and inclusion sentence, and Harford, He, and Qiu (2023) employ the FinBERT model developed by Huang, Wang, and Yang (2023), to measure firm-level labor-shortage exposures.
-We contribute to this literature by using FinBERT to capture the firm-level GW intensity.
+In contrast to the dictionary approach, Harford, He, and Qiu (2023) employ the FinBERT model developed by Huang, Wang, and Yang (2023), to measure firm-level labor-shortage exposures.
+We contribute to this literature by using FinBERT to capture the firm-level greenwashing intensity.

 Third, our study contributes to the longstanding literature on the agency problem of corporate managers (e.g., Jensen and Meckling, 1976; Fama and Jensen, 1983).
-We add to this literature by showing that greenwashing is another manifestation of the corporate agency problem, and corporate managers tend to commit greenwashing to benefit themselves at the expense of shareholders and other stakeholders of the firm.
+We add to this literature by showing that greenwashing is another manifestation of the corporate agency problem and corporate managers tend to commit greenwashing to benefit themselves at the expense of shareholders and other stakeholders of the firm.
 In this sense, our study responds to the call for more research on managerial ESG motivations by Laura Starks in the 2023 American Finance Association Presidential Address.
 As she notes "this analysis is particularly important given frequent claims of corporate greenwashing."
 (Starks, 2023, p.
 1847).